M4jx/SSN-Getter/README.md

 A simple Proof of Concept of getting someone's SSN using Comviq's API to brute force the last 4 digits of the SSN (personnummer).

-The software is only for education puposes and <b>SHOULD NOT BE ABUSED<b>.
+The software is only for education puposes and <b>SHOULD NOT BE ABUSED</b>.

 Feel free to report issues or re-use the code to learn.